toniwilliams1/Crypto-Coin-Data/README.md

 # Foreign-Exchange-Rates 📈📉

-Users will enter the name of an alcoholic beverage, and will retrieve the instructions on how to make the drink, ingredients needed to make the drink, and the needed measurements.
-Users will also be able to scroll through a variety of drinks.
-Don't know what drink to choose?
-We have a "Random Drink Me" button that will select one at random.
+Users will enter the name of a crypto coin, and will retrieve the information on their coin including the houlr raye, price, market cap, etc.

 ## View the live site here: